Short History of the Fretless Mountain Banjo

 This banjo is not difficult or expensive to build.
 Mostly depends on where you purchase your material, all easily available.
 You will want a few board feet of hardwood, violin pegs for tuners, banjo strings, a homemade nut and bridge.
 For the head you'll need a 10" dia. piece of calf, deer, or goat rawhide.
 The tone ring is made from a small piece of sheet metal.

 Only a few tools are needed such as a jig saw or coping saw, a drill, rasp, file, screwdriver, and sandpaper.
 Complete the banjo with your favorite clear finish.

 Plans and assembly instructions are only $15.95 plus $2.50 S&H - U.S. Only.

 Total $18.45....To order Banjo Plans please go to Dwayne's Store for instructions.

 Or....the plans and instructions can be ordered and emailed in PDF Format.
 Pay $14.95 by PayPal and the Banjo Plans and Instructions will be emailed to you.
 The 40" X 24" full size plans contain 16 letter size pages to be assembled by taping together.
 The instructions are in 5 single sheets.
 To order the plans in PDF Format please go to Dwayne's Store.
-Including International email purchasers.
+Including International and CANADA email purchasers.